Thomas W. Talley

-Thomas Washington Talley (October 9, 1870 – July 14, 1952) was a chemistry professor at Fisk University and a collector of African American folk songs.
+Thomas Washington Talley (October 9, 1868 – July 11, 1952) was a chemistry professor at Fisk University and a collector of African American folk songs.

 Early life and education

-Thomas W. Talley was born on October 9, 1870, in Shelbyville, Tennessee.
+Thomas Washington Talley was born on October 9, 1868, in Shelbyville, Tennessee.
 He was one of eight children born to former slaves, Charles Washington and Lucinda Talley.

 Talley attended public school for six years, followed by high school and college at Fisk University in Nashville, Tennessee, where he received an A.B. in 1890 and a master's degree in 1893.
 Starting in 1888 he participated in the Fisk music program, singing with the New Fisk Jubilee Singers and the Mozart Society, as well as the Fisk Union Church.
 He also conducted the Fisk choir for a number of seasons.

 Talley received a Doctor of Science degree from Walden University in 1899.
 After completing his doctorate, Talley went on to participate in post graduate programs at Harvard University in 1914 and 1916.
 He completed his dissertation at the University of Chicago years later in 1931, at the age of 61.
 The title of his dissertation is Theories relating to the constitution of the boron hydrides.